Karl Chandler (comedian)

-Karl Chandler is an Australian writer and light entertainer.
-He co-hosts the popular comedy podcast The Little Dum Dum Club with Tommy Dassalo.
-Chandler was born on 30 March 1976, and he grew up in the small rural Victorian town of Maryborough.
-Chandler now spends a majority of his time in Thailand, where, alongside Dassalo, he has hosted the Koh Samui International Podcast Festival since 2017.
-The festival attracts hundreds of fans internationally and showcases some of the finest comedians such as Logie winner Dilruk Jayasinha, Nick Capper and Brett Blake.
+Karl Chandler (born 30 March 1976) is an Australian writer and light entertainer.
+He used to co-host the popular comedy podcast The Little Dum Dum Club with Tommy Dassalo.
+Chandler grew up in the small rural Victorian town of Maryborough.
+He has written for many TV shows, like Hard Quiz, Spicks and Specks, and The Project, and written and been part of the cast for shows like Studio A.

-Chandler was part of the supporting cast of, and wrote for, the sketch program Studio A. He has also written for TV shows such as Hard Quiz, The Chase Australia, Spicks and Specks and The Project.
-Chandler was credited as one of the writers for the one-off Reunion Special of Spicks and Specks, aired on the ABC in late 2018.
+In 2011, Chandler collated and published a book called Funny Buggers: The Best Lines from Australian Stand-up Comedy, a collection of jokes from iconic Australian comedians like as Greg Fleet, Tom Gleeson and Dave O'Neil.

+In 2014, Chandler auditioned for Australia's Got Talent, but did not make it past the audition stage.
+This experience served as the basis of the material for his 2014 comedy hour, Karl Chandler's Got Talent.

+Chandler has run many comedy rooms in Melbourne, such as Comedy at Spleen on Monday nights (previously co-run with Steele Saunders), Thursday Comedy Club on Thursday nights, and Basement Comedy Club on Saturday nights.

+On 2 September 2017, Chandler married his then fiancée Diane, who he had been in a relationship with for 10 years.

 He is currently working on pre-production for Phunny Phellas, a comedy program for commercial television audiences.

-On 2 September 2017, Chandler married his then fiancée Diane, who he had been in a relationship with for 10 years.
-He invited many of his comedian friends such as Nick Cody, Fiona O'Loughlin, Luke McGregor, David Tulk, and Nick Capper.

-In 2011, Chandler collated and published a book called Funny Buggers: The Best Lines from Australian Stand-up Comedy.
-It is a collection of jokes from great Aussie comedians such as Greg Fleet, Tom Gleeson and Dave O'Neil.
-Chandler once auditioned for Australia's Got Talent, however did not make it past the audition stage.

-Chandler runs many of the best comedy rooms in Melbourne, such as Comedy at Spleen on Monday nights (previously co-run with him and best friend Steele Saunders), Thursday Comedy Club on Thursday nights and Basement Comedy Club on Saturday nights.
-In the past, Chandler has also contributed to running comedy on Wednesday nights at Softbelly.

-The Thursday and Saturday comedy nights are held at the Morris House on Exhibition Street, Melbourne.